Apollo 11

 This would put the time of the photograph at around 00:30.

-The photograph in question is shown below left, with the VMA view over the site at the same time shown below right.
+The photograph in question is shown below left, with the LRO view over the site at the same time shown below right.

 While Armstrong and Aldrin head into the LM and then to the surface Collins continues to photograph the surface from orbit, and we can try and establish a chronology for those photographs using the terminator position.